Tanujarora100/Terraform-Associate-Notes/README.md

 - Custom providers can be written if needed (beyond the scope of certification).
 - During initialization (via `terraform init`), Terraform finds and installs providers.
 - Best practice: Providers should be pinned to a specific version to avoid breaking changes.
+- When multiple users or automation tools run the same Terraform configuration, they should all use the same versions of their required providers.
+There are two ways for you to manage provider versions in your configuration.
+- Specify provider version constraints in your configuration's terraform block.
+- Use the dependency lock file
+- If you do not scope provider version appropriately, Terraform will download the latest provider version that fulfills the version constraint.
+This may lead to unexpected infrastructure changes.
 ### Terraform Resources

 - Resource blocks are fundamental building blocks in Terraform that define the infrastructure components to be managed.
 They create, update, and delete infrastructure resources like virtual machines, storage accounts, networking components, etc.